As of October 2017, Abode users have the ability to turn your IP Cameras ON and OFF via your Abode Web and Mobile Apps.

 During an alarm, the Active Alarm UI will notify you that the camera is turned off and allow you to turn in on quickly to see the video feed.

-If you have a subscription that enables professional monitoring and have an abode IP camera, the monitoring center will have a similar experience to what you see in the mobile app.
-We show and IP camera that is currently turned OFF but also provide a toggle to the operator that will allow them to turn in ON to access the Live Video Feed.
+If you have a subscription that enables professional monitoring and have an Abode IP camera, the monitoring center will have a similar experience to what you see in the mobile app.
+We show an IP camera that is currently turned OFF but also provide a toggle to the operator that will allow them to turn in ON to access the Live Video Feed.

 PLEASE NOTE: The monitoring center can only access your timeline during the alarm event.
 As soon as the alarm is disabled, the monitoring center loses access to your alarm timeline.
 In the event of an alarm, if the operator turns on your IP Camera to view the alarm, it will remain turned ON when the alarm has been disabled.